NiclO1337/pp2-playtime/README.md

 ### Accessibility

-Semantic HTML is used to aid people with dissabilities such as visual impairment and alternative text is used for all images so it can be read by screen readers.
+Semantic HTML is used to aid people with dissabilities such as visual impairment and title text is used for all images so it can be read by screen readers.
 Semantic HTML also helps with search engine optimization so the right users can find this site and find it useful.<br>
 All pages are designed to be responsive to different screen sizes to accommodate users with different preferred devices.

 <details><summary>Screenshot examples of responsive behavior from mobile to tablet to computer</summary> <p align="left"><img src="TODO: add link to image " alt="examples of responsive behavior" width="700"/></p> </details>